How To Make Sand Dough

 Please note; this sand dough recipe is not taste safe!
 Our regular homemade cloud dough can be made taste safe as it’s just flour and oil.

-The sand dough also doesn’t dry out and stays moist for quite a while.
+Sand dough also doesn’t dry out and stays moist for quite a while.
 It’s different from our homemade kinetic sand but still heaps of fun!

 • Bin or container

-• 3 cups of play sand {Home Depot type}
+• 3 cups of white play sand

 • 3 cups of flour (we have used all different kinds including gluten-free and buckwheat!)